ytmytm/plus4-tcbm2sd/README.md

 - 4x 0.1uF capacitor (0805 footprint)
 - 50 pin edge connector (optional), straight or right angle

-The first revision of PCB was meant primarily as a development platform, so it relies on cheap, ready to use modules:
+The first revision of PCB was meant primarily as a MVP demonstration and a development platform for software, so it relies on cheap, ready to use modules:

 - AMS1117 3.3V power supply module with 3 pins, [such as this](media/AMS1117.jpg)
 - SD card 3.3V adapter (3.3V VCC, with no level shifters) [like this one](media/SD.jpg)